cjavdev/cjav_dev/src/site/posts/starting-new-rails-app-2022.md

 js: yarn build --watch
 css: yarn build:css --watch
 stripe: stripe listen --forward-to localhost:3000/pay/webhooks/stripe -c localhost:3000/pay/webhooks/stripe
-jobs: QUEUE=* rake resque:work
+jobs: bundle exec sidekiq
 ```

 1. `stripe` starts the Stripe CLI's `listen` that will forward events from Stripe to your local running web server.
 2. `jobs` starts the background job processor

 **Note**: I also manually start `redis-server` and have that running in the
 background all the time.
-It can be handy to run `resque-web` to see a UI for
-interacting with jobs, too.

 Once the following setup steps are complete you should be able to run `bin/dev` to get the server up and running.